aevilla160/hpc_docs/docs/running_jobs.md

 ## Running jobs on clusters

-We have provided users a SLURM job generator [here](http://mercedhead.ucmerced.edu/).

 The command `sbatch` is used to submit jobs to the queue.
 Additional commands to work with and monitor the queue/scheduler are shown in the table below.

 |Command|Description|